 As with other forms of abuse, age is no barrier to sexual abuse or violence, but older people, as well as those with profound disabilities, complex mental health needs, and dementia are much more vulnerable because of their dependence on others for day to day support, limited or impaired communication, isolation etc.

-This category includes sexual exploitation - exploitative situations and relationships where people receive 'something' (e.g. accommodation, alcohol, affection, money) as a result of them performing, or others performing on them, sexual activities.
+This category includes adult sexual exploitation - exploitative situations and relationships where people receive 'something' (e.g. accommodation, alcohol, affection, money) as a result of them performing, or others performing on them, sexual activities.
+Anybody can be a victim of sexual exploitation.
+While it mainly affects women, men can also be victims.

 Sexual abuse also includes sexual violence, which is often linked with domestic abuse but in fact is any sexual act (or attempt at a sexual act) obtained by using violence or coercion, regardless of the relationship to the victim.